Drug Trafficking Attorney in Jacksonville, FL

 Difference Between Drug Trafficking & Drug Dealing

-If someone is found dealing with a large number of drugs on them, he or she can be charged with trafficking instead of drug dealing.
+If someone is found dealing with a large number of drugs on them, they can be charged with trafficking instead of drug dealing.
 The police’s suspicion of how far up someone is in a drug organization can also determine how they are charged.
 Any drug conviction can deliver long and harsh punishments.

 Florida Drug Trafficking Penalties